cudmorelab/cudmorelab.github.io/_posts/2021-10-27-software-development.md

 # Unit testing

-This is an area I am learning.
+This is an area we (e.g. I) am learning.
 The idea is you need to write code that tests that your main code returns expected results (kind of circular).
 This is useful when a code base gets large, like 10,000 or 100,000 lines of code.

 For this we are starting to use [PyTest] and [Tox].